-While LLCs and partnerships are usually chosen to create some degree of separation of liabilities between the owners and the business, they are still considered pass-through entities for income tax purposes.
+While LLCs and partnerships are usually chosen to create some degree of separation of liabilities between the owners and the business, they are typically considered pass-through entities for income tax purposes.

-To make matters more complicated, LLCs have the option of being taxed as a C corporation or an S corporation.
+However, LLCs do have the option of being taxed as a C corporation or an S corporation in some cases.
 This means that owners have to calculate the pros and cons of each alternative form and the various ways to pay their own wages and distribute dividends.

 Even though the owners might receive $30,000 in distributions, they would, nevertheless, be obligated to pay taxes on the entire $90,000.
 In more extreme situations, the owners could end up paying more cash out in taxes than they receive in dividend distributions.
 These situations are known as “noncash taxable events.”

 The Tax Cuts and Job Act, signed in December 2017, simplified the corporate tax code.
-The corporate tax rate for companies of all sizes is now a flat 21%.
+As mentioned, the corporate tax rate for companies of all sizes is now a flat 21%.
 Graduated income brackets for corporations no longer exist.

 As with partnerships and sole proprietorships, S corporations are considered pass-through entities.
 As such, shareholders of the business must report their proportionate share of the company’s income on their personal tax return and pay taxes at their personal income tax rates.

-Even though an S corp files Form 1120S, an informational tax return, the business itself does not pay corporate taxes.
+Even though an S corporation files Form 1120S, an informational tax return, the business itself does not pay corporate taxes.
 This avoids the possibility of double taxation previously mentioned in C corporations.